rems-project/c-verif-mark/README.md

 In person for those in Cambridge, or by zoom with a link TBA.

-## Potential short status-update/future-plan talks
+## Potential short status-update/future-plan talks (15 minutes each)

 Let me know!
-So far we hope for at least:
+So far we hope for (but please confirm) at least:

 - Andrew Appel/Lennart Beringer, VST
 - Bart Jacobs, VeriFast
+- Michael Sammler, RefinedC
 - Thomas Sewell, seL4 approaches
+- Shankar, PVS2C

 - ...more?

 - Discussion of examples